 - All hot drinks from the refreshments table in the school will be served in paper cups.
 Please put these in the appropriate bin for recycling (but please bring your own reusable cup if possible)

 - If you use plastic drinks bottles please put the empties in the appropriate bin for recycling

 - Don’t chuck your gel / sweet wrappers on the Downs, bring them back for disposal

 How to get there

-Lewes is on the mainline to London Victoria towards the North, Brighton to the South and Eastbourne, Hastings and Ashford to the East.
-Western locations can be reached via Brighton.
+Lewes is on the mainline to London Victoria towards the North, Brighton, Worthing and Chichester to the West and Eastbourne, Hastings and Ashford to the East.
 The race headquarters is a perfect warmup distance from the station, passing through the 11th century Lewes Castle (See route map here).
 There are sometimes bus replacement services on Sunday, so check National Rail before you set out.

 Lewes is served by the 28/29 service between Brighton and Tunbridge Wells (Map and Timetable here).
 Get off at the Prison bus stop and just walk or jog up the road (See route map here)

-You can find all the latest news on our Facebook page.
+You can find all the latest news, and ask us any questions, on our Facebook page.